junesirius/junesirius.github.io/_posts/Supernatural/2026-01-16-SPN-12-11-memory-loss-Dean.md

 Still loves TV, still loves Scooby Doo.

-Doesn't remember HBO, but remembers Cinemax, because Cinemax was from 80s and that's what he grew up with.
+Doesn't remember HBO, but remembers Cinemax, because Cinemax was from the 80s, and that's what he grew up with.

 Still remembers Dory the fish and loves so much.

 He's really just like a child's mind now, like Alzheimer's, reminding me of *Ghost Dance* (don't read it if you don't want to cry), of *Poor Things*, of *The Notebook*.
-Of Castiel when he went crazy near end of S7.
+Of Castiel when he went crazy near the end of S7.
 Both of them have become child-like, but even as children, they're so different yet so similar, in the sense of innocence and kindness and still so good and pure and beautiful.

 I need some story to have crazy Cas and amnesiac Dean in the same room and have some cute innocent beautiful childlike interactions.

 <br>

-The famous famous mirror scene, still so touching, still so powerful:
+The famous famous desperate mirror scene, still so touching, still so powerful, so heartbroken:

 > Dean sits on the edge of the tub, struggling to process what Sam's just told him.
 >